 Just as job issues roll up to the cluster level, they also roll up to the pipeline level.
 Pipelines are increasingly the unit of work for DataOps, but it takes truly deep knowledge of your jobs and your cluster(s) for you to work effectively at the pipeline level.
 This article, which tackles the issues involved in some depth, describes pipeline debugging as an “art.”

-Neither Spark nor, for that matter, SQL are designed for ease of optimization.
+Neither Spark nor, for that matter, SQL is designed for ease of optimization.
 Spark comes with a monitoring and management interface, Spark UI, which can help.
 But Spark UI can be challenging to use, especially for the types of comparisons – over time, across jobs, and across a large, busy cluster – that you need to really optimize a job.
 And there is no “SQL UI” that specifically tells you how to optimize your SQL queries.

 There are some general rules.
 For instance, a “bad” – inefficient – join can take hours.
 But it’s very hard to find where your app is spending its time, let alone whether a specific SQL command is taking a long time, and whether it can indeed be optimized.